The banking business is different from other businesses. So, we need to look at different parameters to perform basic banking stock analysis.

 Tier-I capital consists of equity capital, statutory reserves+ disclosed free reserves.
 Tier-I capital is used to absorb losses and does not require a bank to cease operations.

-Risk weighted assets mean fund based assets such as cash, loans, investments and other assets.
-Degrees of credit risk expressed as percentage weights are assigned by the banking regulator to each such assets.
+Risk-weighted assets mean fund-based assets such as cash, loans, investments, and other assets.
+Degrees of credit risk expressed as percentage weights are assigned by the banking regulator to each such asset.

 Key Takeaways for performing banking stock analysis:

 PEERS: These ratios should be compared with peer banks and the industry average to decide the position of a bank with respect to its competitors and whether one should invest in that particular banking stock or not.

 Economic slowdown: Loan business broadly imitates India’s GDP mix by catering to the consumption theme.
 A slower-than-expected pickup in India’s economic growth or a slowdown in job creation coupled with a sharp rise in interest rates could affect demand for retail loans and margins.